Credit Union Information

 Entertainment & Networking

-From 9:30 a.m.-11:30 a.m. on Saturday, conference attendees can enjoy beverages and visit with other credit union attendees and vendors.
-Be sure to attend for a chance to win one of the conference’s prize drawings.
+From 9:30 a.m.-11:15a.m. on Saturday, conference attendees can enjoy beverages and visit with other credit union attendees and exhibitors.
+Be sure to attend for a chance to win one of the conference’s prize drawings and to thank exhibitors for their support of the conference.

 On Saturday afternoon, attendees may choose to participate in BINGO, a golf tournament, pontoon rides or trap shooting.
+Sign-up for these activities has been incorporated into the online conference registration form.
 Due to space constraints participation in these activities is limited to credit union attendees and their registered spouse/guest.

 |1 p.m.-6:30 p.m.